simasch/simon/README.md

 # simon - SImple MONItoring

 simon is a simple monitoring tool.
-All that it does is sending HTTP GET request to definied URLs and logging the status code and request time.
+All it does is sending HTTP GET request to definied URLs and logging the status code and request time.

 ## Configure